-Equity Long/Short: Consisting of three funds, this strategy invests in both long and short in U.S. and global equity securities, with a goal of adding growth and minimizing market exposure.
-Due to contractual lock-up restrictions, the value of these investments is eligible for redemption in the next six to nine months.
+Equity Long/Short: Consisting of one fund, this strategy invests in both long and short in Asia these investments is eligible for redemption in the next six months.

+Pacific equity securities, with a goal of adding growth and minimizing market exposure.
+Due to contractual lock-up restrictions, the value of

-Multi-Strategy: The three funds that make up this group aim to pursue varying strategies in order to diversify risks and reduce volatility.
-Due to contractual lock-up restrictions, the value of these investments is eligible for redemption in the next six to nine months.
+Multi-Strategy: The two funds that make up this group aim to pursue varying strategies in order to diversify risks and reduce volatility.
+Due to contractual lock-up restrictions, the value of these investments is eligible for redemption in the next six months.

-Hedge Funds in Liquidation: MPERS currently has a small investment in three hedge funds that are in liquidation.
+Hedge Funds in Liquidation: MPERS currently has a small investment in two hedge funds that are in liquidation.
 These funds have closed and MPERS is awaiting the sale of final assets.